oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

 ## Task 3: Activate Flask

-Next we'll start the Flask Application.
+Next, we'll start the Flask Application.

-There are various ways you can start your Flask application, this is the more manual method.
-If you'd like to review or learn about automated options for setting environment variables, you may refer to the "Learn More" section of this Lab.
+There are various ways you can start your Flask application.
+This is the more manual method.
+Suppose you'd like to review or learn about automated options for setting environment variables.
+In that case, you may refer to this Lab's "Learn More" section.

 1. Enter the following command (*Mac OS/Linux users*):
     ```python